Note

 Michele Ceriotti @ceriottm

 This notebook analyzes the structures of 264 polymorphs of ROY, from Beran et Al, Chemical Science (2022), comparing the conventional density-energy convex hull with a Generalized Convex Hull (GCH) analysis (see Anelli et al., Phys.
 Rev. Materials (2018)).
-It uses features computed with rascaline and uses the directional convex hull function from scikit-matter to make the figure.
+It uses features computed with featomic and uses the directional convex hull function from scikit-matter to make the figure.

 The GCH construction aims at determining structures, among a collection of candidate configurations, that are stable or have the potential of being stabilized by appropriate thermodynamic boundary conditions (pressure, doping, external fields, …).
 It does so by using microscopic descriptors to determine the diversity of structures, and assumes that configurations that are stable relative to other configurations with similar descriptors are those that could be made “locally” stable by suitable synthesis conditions.